Directory bookmarks with Zsh

 }

-First, in ❶, we create a list of possible bookmarks.
-In *(N@:t), N@ is a glob qualifier.
-N allows us to not return nothing if there is no match (otherwise, we would get an error) while @ only returns symbolic links. t is a modifier which will remove all leading pathname components.
-This is equivalent to use basename or ${something##*/} in POSIX shells but it plays nice with glob expressions.
+First, in ❶, we build a list of possible bookmarks.
+In *(N@:t), N@ is a glob qualifier: N returns nothing if there is no match (instead of an error) while @ only returns symbolic links. t is a modifier that removes all leading pathname components.
+This is equivalent to basename or ${something##*/} in POSIX shells but plays nicely with glob expressions.

 In ❷, we just add @ before each bookmark name.
 If we have b1, b2 and b3 as bookmarks, ${^dirs} expands to {b1,b2,b3} and therefore "@"${^dirs} expands to the (@b1 @b2 @b3) array.

-The result is then fed into the completion system.
+The result then feeds into the completion system.

 Prompt expansion#

-Many people put the name of the current directory in their prompt.
-It would be nice to have the bookmark name instead of the full name when we are below a bookmarked directory.
+Many people display the current directory name in their prompt.
+It would be nice to show the bookmark name instead of the full path when inside a bookmarked directory.
 That’s also possible!

 $ pwd